CoreyCole/datastar/LLM_context/alpine.ai.md

 ### Keyboard Events

-Handling keyboard events is where DataStar's approach offers more flexibility compared to Alpine.js.
+Handling keyboard events is where Datastar's approach offers more flexibility compared to Alpine.js.

 #### Alpine.js